 Cheeks, supercilium, and nape light gray.
 Complete or mostly complete black crown.
-Black extends into malar, supraloral and lores.
+Black extends into the beginning portion of the malar as well as the lores and supraloral.

 Non-breeding Adult

-Black throat marking it as an adult.
-Black crown is edged in white, the cheeks and nape brown, malar, supraloral and lores mostly brown
+Black throat is a mark of an adult.
+Black crown is scalloped with white edging.
+Cheeks and nape brown.
+Malar, supraloral and lores mostly brown

 Shape Profile:

 One of our largest Sparrows.
-Bulky chests with large squared heads typical of the genus.
+Bulky chest with large squared head typical of the genus.
 Medium long, slightly rounded tails.

 Head Profile:

 Large thick based bright orange bill.
-Large somewhat flat-topped squared head
+Large somewhat flat-topped squared head.
+Unique variable black “mask”

 Breast / Belly / Flank Pattern: